Food waste bags

 Please note, all schemes are weather dependent and may be cancelled or rescheduled if weather conditions are not favourable.

-This scheme will benefit vehicles using this route each day, by improving the condition of the carriageway and reducing the need for more extensive maintenance in the future.
+This scheme will benefit vehicles using this route each day, by improving the safety and condition of the carriageway in this location.

 For media enquiries please contact Amey’s press office on 01865 713240 or by email: press.office@amey.co.uk.
 Follow us on Twitter and Facebook @SWTrunkRoads